immasei/java-xxl-chess/README.md

 ### Acknowledgement

 The initial project setup was provided by **INFO1113 - University of Sydney**.
-All functionalities were implemented by me, unless otherwise noted.
+All functionalities were implemented by me (including the graphics), unless otherwise noted.